ankaAR/bestiario5e/_creatures/yuan-ti-anathema.md

 ***Six Heads.*** The anathema has advantage on Wisdom (Perception) checks and on saving throws against being blinded. charmed, deafened, frightened, stunned, or knocked unconscious.

 ***Variant: Acid Slime.*** As a bonus action, the yuan-ti can coat its body in a slimy acid that lasts for 1 minute.
-A creature that touches the yuan-ti, hits it with a melee attack while within 5 feet of it, or is hit by its constrict attack takes 5 (1d10) acid damage.
+A creature that touches the yuan-ti, hits it with a melee attack while within 5 feet of it, or is hit by its constrict attack takes 5 (1d10) puntos de daño por ácido.

 ***Variant: Chameleon Skin.*** The yuan-ti has advantage on Dexterity (Stealth) checks made to hide.

-***Variant: Shed Skin (1/Day).*** The yuan-ti can shed its skin as a bonus action to free itself from a grapple, shackles, or other restraints.
+***Variant: Shed Skin (1/Día).*** The yuan-ti can shed its skin as a bonus action to free itself from a grapple, shackles, or other restraints.
 If the yuan-ti spends 1 minute eating its shed skin, it regains hit points equal to half its hit point maximum.

 ### Acciones